Howard Florey: Recognition

 Florey returned to the UK in October 1944, collecting his children from Fulton while en route.
 He was created a Knight Bachelor on 8 June 1944, and invested by King George VI at Buckingham Palace on 4 July 1944.
-He shared the Nobel Prize in Physiology or Medicine in 1945 with Ernst Boris Chain and Alexander Fleming.
+He shared the Nobel Prize in Physiology or Medicine in 1945 with Chain and Fleming.
 Fleming first observed the antibiotic properties of the mould that makes penicillin, but it was Chain and Florey who developed it into a useful treatment.
+Isolation of the active compound from the mould depended crucially on Heatley's technical contributions, and for his part, he was awarded an honorary Doctorate of Medicine by Oxford University in 1990.
 Florey maintained that the penicillin project was originally driven by scientific interests, and that the medicinal discovery was a bonus.
 The neuroscientist W. Maxwell Cowan observed that:

 Fleming was the first person Florey saved.
 Without Florey's work he would have gone down as a somewhat eccentric microbiologist.

 Florey always insisted that the development of penicillin was a team effort and that he received more credit than he deserved, but the team itself was his creation.
 The philanthropist Lord Nuffield offered Florey £50,000 as a personal gift; Florey asked him instead to use it to establish research fellowships at the Sir William Dunn School.
 The first beneficiaries included Abraham, Heatley and Sanders.
 When the Albert and Mary Lasker Foundation asked if it could reward him, as it had the staff at Peoria, he arranged for a commemorative rose garden with a memorial stone honouring Abraham, Chain, Fletcher, himself, Ethel Florey, Gardner, Jennings, Orr-Ewing and Sanders.